Xtendify/Simple-Calendar/readme.txt

 = 3.0.6 - TODO =

 * Fix: Fixed bug with days being off by one day.
+* Tweak: Update shortcode to not check for a singular page.

 = 3.0.5 - November 19, 2015 =